Holistic Pet Health & Nutrition

 Is Paneer a Nutritional Win for Dogs?

 Understanding paneer's nutritional profile helps explain why it sits in the "maybe" category for canine treats.
-A 100g serving of paneer provides around 21g of protein, 24.7g of fat, about 318 kcal, roughly 700mg of calcium, and sodium can range broadly from about 18 to over 900mg depending on brand and salt level, according to nutritional analysis from Metropolis Healthcare.
+A 100 g serving of paneer provides around 21 g of protein, 24.7 g of fat, about 318 kcal, roughly 700 mg of calcium, and sodium that can range broadly from about 18 to over 900 mg depending on brand and salt level, according to nutritional analysis from Metropolis Healthcare.

 However, these benefits come with significant caveats.
-Veterinary nutrition guidance explains that dairy treats like cheese are incomplete and unbalanced foods for dogs and should not replace a complete, formulated diet that meets all essential nutrient requirements, notes PetMD's veterinary nutrition experts.
-This means paneer should only ever be considered an occasional supplement to your dog's regular meals.
+Cheese and other dairy treats are an incomplete, unbalanced food for dogs and should never replace a complete formulated diet, explains PetMD, "Can Dogs Eat Cheese?"
+(2025).
+This means paneer should only ever be an occasional supplement to your dog's regular meals.

 When Paneer Works as a High-Value Treat